 Our Atlanta criminal defense attorneys handle misdemeanor, felony, juvenile, and DUI cases in Fulton County.
 Our team of criminal lawyers includes former prosecutors and DUI experts.
 We work together drawing on more than 50 years of experience.
 We know firsthand how police officers, prosecutors, and district attorneys put together cases because we used to be in their shoes.
 We have the playbook.
 Now we use this firsthand knowledge to your advantage when fighting criminal charges.

 We know that just because you have been accused of a crime, it doesn't mean that you deserve to be treated like a criminal!
 The prosecution still has to build a convincing case against you and establish that you are guilty beyond a reasonable doubt.
 This is a high standard, and our criminal lawyers in Atlanta are skilled in creating gaps in their arguments and creating uncertainty in the minds of the judge or jury.
 Our priorities are to protect your freedom, keep you out of jail, and make sure you can get back to your life.
 The stakes couldn't be higher than when you face a criminal charge.
-That is why you should be wise in selecting a criminal defense attorney in Atlanta with the right experience, knowledge, and background in resolving cases just like yours.
+That is why you should be wise in selecting the best criminal defense attorney in Georgia with the right experience, knowledge, and background in resolving cases just like yours.

 What Sets Us Apart as Atlanta Criminal Lawyers